TobikoData/sqlmesh/docs/guides/scheduling.md

             username: airflow
             password: airflow

-Alternatively, the configuration above can be generated automatically as part of the project initialization using the `airflow` template:
+Alternatively, the configuration above can be generated automatically during project initialization using the `airflow` template:
 ```bash
 sqlmesh init -t airflow
 ```